zigster64/zchat/ui/README.md

 Once the Z-Chat server is running, then fire up some browsers and point to http://localhost:3000

+# Debugging

+Under Chrome - open up dev tools, and have a look at the network tab.

+Notice there is an "event" endpoint that gets hit.

+Click through on that, and you will notice something different - its not a normal REST call, its an event-stream.

+The request stays open, and you can see individual messages being appended to the event-stream, similar to the way that chrome shows Websocket packets.

+Nice !

+Under Safari - its a bit different.
+Open the "sources" tab, and see the "event" source.

+It shows complete frames, including the keepalive pings.

+Nice !

 # SHow me the FrontEnd code

 The entire App is encoded in the `App.js` file - with a bit of CSS pretty ups in the `App.css` file.